 It appears that information about politically exposed persons (PEPs) is not included in the USR, although it is disclosed through a website managed by the NGO "Anti-corruption Action Centre".
-Besides, starting from 2017, the information about state officials who are beneficial owners of legal entities has become available in the Unified state register of declarations of persons authorized to perform functions of the state or local governments.
-During stakeholder consultations, it was also noted that beneficial ownership information is regularly shared with the National Agency for the Prevention of Corruption that oversees declarations.
+Pesides, starting from 2017, the information about state officials who are beneficial owners of legal entities has become available in the Unified state register of declarations of persons authorized to perform functions of the state or local governments.
+During stakeholder consultations, it was also noted that beneficial ownership information is regularly shared with the National Agency for the Prevention of Corruption (NAPC) that oversees declarations.
+According to the MSG's comments on the draft assessment, such state-authorised entities as the NAPC and primary financial monitoring entities have appropriate mechanisms for verifying information across various databases.
+For example, they compare information from the USR and information from the Unified state register of declarations.
+In addition, there are commercial platforms such as Youcontrol that collate and compare information from different Ukrainian and international company registers.